 Amounts payable to merchants are denominated in USD or in merchants' local currencies, which increases the Company's exposure to foreign currency risk.
-As of December 31, 2019, the Company only supported Chinese yuan as a local currency and 47% of the merchants payable amount was denominated in Chinese yuan.
+47% and 89% of the merchants payable amount was denominated in Chinese yuan as of December 31, 2019 and September 30, 2020, respectively.